AtakanTurgut/BuildCalculatorREACT/README.md

 # BuildCalculator
-Build a Calculator using React
+Build a Calculator using React.
 ![](pictures/calculatorSS.PNG)